benjamin-asr/benjamin-asr.github.io/docs/index.md

 ## Quick Overview
 <p style="text-align: justify;">
 Benjamin-ASR believes a user can control a machine with voice as easy as others can do with a traditional mouse and keyboard.
-Numerous products exist on the market, offering speech recognition solutions.
-What makes Benjamin unique is its tailored design for an all day long interaction.
-This requirement stress over highest level of accuracy and pushing the engine latency to lowest.
-By doing so we did not only make the interaction fast and responsive but we made it pleasant.
-Following is the path that a potential user need to take to truly master the art of Voice-Control.</p>
+Numerous products exist on the market, but we offer unprecedented level of accuracy lowest level of latency that makes our solution suitable for all day long interaction.
+We did not only make voice control fast but we made it pleasant experience too.
+Following is the path that a potential user takes to truly master the art of Voice-Control.</p>

 <div class="home-flow-div">
 	<div class="home-flow-left">